-Either way, the centennial bulb has become a smoking gun of sorts for people who believe that companies still conspire to shorten products’ operating lives for profit.
-It was featured in the 2010 documentary The Lightbulb Conspiracy, and a British film crew traveled all the way to Livermore to film the bulb, glowing away in humble glory.
+Either way, the Centennial Light has become a smoking gun of sorts for people who believe that companies still conspire to shorten products’ operating lives for profit.
+It was featured in the 2010 documentary The Light Bulb Conspiracy, and a British film crew traveled all the way to Livermore to film the bulb, glowing away in humble glory.

 No matter how well-made those pre-Phoebus bulbs are, 114 years is still a ghastly overachievement for Livermore's little light.

 When I asked the on-duty firefighters about the theory of planned obsolescence, they shrugged and were democratically noncommittal as to whether or not their station's nightlight pointed to a global conspiracy.